-Anal sex may seem taboo, but behind closed doors, plenty of couples are doing it: According to a recent report from the Centers for Disease Control and Prevention, 36 percent of women and 42 percent of men have tried it at least once.
+Anal sex may seem taboo, but plenty of couples are doing it behind closed doors.
+According to research, 36% of women and 42% of men have tried it at least once.

 That said, it’s probably not a regular Saturday night thing.

 But one thing’s clear: Whether you’re curious or a connoisseur, anal sex has become mainstream enough that it’s worth taking time to discuss what to know, what to avoid, and the how-to’s needed to make the experience amazing.

 READ MORE: 10 Annoying Things You Do During Sex